-April 2017
+May 2017

-- First State Asian Quality Bond Fund invests in debt securities of issuers organised, headquartered or having their primary business operations in Asia.
-The Fund invests in american markets which may involve a greater rick than developed markets including share price mercements.
-Jiou/dity rick and - The Fund invests in emerging markets which may involve a greater risk than developed markets including sharp price movements, liquidity risk and currency risk.
+- First State Asian Quality Bond Fund invests in debt securities of issuers organised, headquartered or having their primary business operations in Asia. - The Fund invests in emerging markets which may involve a greater risk than developed markets including sharp price movements, liquidity risk and currency risk.
 The Fund may invest in below investment grade and unrated debt securities.
 This exposes the Fund to greater liquidity risk, default risk and price changes due to change in the issuer's creditworthiness.
 The Fund invests in fixed income securities which may be impacted by movement in interest rates.
 It is possible that the entire value of your investment could be lost. - For the monthly distributing Shares Class, any fees and expenses relating to this Share Class may be paid out of capital resulting in an increase in distributable income.
 At times the dividend may be paid out of capital.
 This amounts to a partial return of an investor's original investment, or from any capital gains attributable to that original investment, and may result in an immediate decrease of the Net Asset Value per share. - You should not base your investment decision solely on this document.
 You should not invest unless the intermediary who sells it to you has advised you that the Fund is suitable for you and explained how it is consistent with your investment objectives.